wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-04_Restconf_Python.md

 GigabitEthernet2       10.255.255.2    YES other  up                    up
 GigabitEthernet3       10.255.250.2    YES manual administratively down down
 ```
+Code for this one can be found [here](https://github.com/wiwa1978/blog-hugo-netlify-code/blob/master/RestConf_Python/delete_interfaces_cisco.py)

 That's it.
 A post with quite some redundancy as it's mostly more of the same.
 Yet I wanted to provide a complete overview of the CRUD operations against a RESTCONF API.